kirjavascript/acebot/README.md

 get an `Input Log.txt` from a BizHawk `tasproj` file that you want to play, or use an `.fm2` from fceux

+you may need to remove frames from the start to account for extra lag frames

 install the adafruit gfx drivers in arduino IDE

 after flashing, run the serial program with `cargo run -- ./inputs.txt` to stream the movie over USB